This information describes Flector® Patch, including how to apply it, guidelines to follow while wearing it, and side effects to look out for.

 - Worsening of high blood pressure or kidney, liver, or heart disease

-- Do not use this medication if you have ever developed a rash, itching, asthma, or any allergic-type reaction after taking aspirin or other NSAIDs.
+- Don’t use this medication if you have ever developed a rash, itching, asthma, or any allergic-type reaction after taking aspirin or other NSAIDs.

-- Do not take any oral NSAIDs while you are using the patch unless instructed to do so by your doctor.
-Examples are ibuprofen (Advil®, Motrin®) celecoxib (Celebrex®), naproxen (Aleve®, Naprosyn®), and diclofenac (Voltaren®).
+- Don’t take any oral NSAIDs while you’re using the patch, unless your doctor tells you it’s okay.
+Examples of oral NSAIDs are ibuprofen (Advil®, Motrin®), meloxicam (Mobic®), celecoxib (Celebrex®), naproxen (Aleve®, Naprosyn®), and diclofenac (Voltaren®).

 - Tell your doctor if you take other medications, such as ACE inhibitors to control your blood pressure, steroids, aspirin, diuretics (water pills), lithium, methotrexate, any blood thinners, or pain medication.

 Call Your Doctor or Nurse if You Have:

 - Any of the symptoms listed under “Side Effects”

 - Changes in the amount or color of your urine